HankB/orvibo/README.md

 In normal operation it seems likely that the S20 communicates with a cloud server to provide remote control of the switch.
 This exposes the network to ongoing security risk.
-To midigate that, the S20 can be blocked from access int the Internet.
+To mitigate that, the S20 can be blocked from access int the Internet.
 Local operation is still supported.

 ## Protocol